Battle of Stoney Creek

-The Battle of Stoney Creek was a British victory over an American force fought on 6 June 1813, during the War of 1812 near what is now Stoney Creek, Ontario, Canada.
-British units made a night attack on the American encampment, and due in large part to the capture of the two senior officers of the American force and an overestimation of British strength by the Americans, the outcome of the battle was a total victory for the British, and a turning point in the defence of Upper Canada.
+The Battle of Stoney Creek was fought on 6 June 1813, during the War of 1812 near what is now Stoney Creek, Ontario, Canada.
+British units made a night attack on the American encampment, and due in large part to the capture of the two senior officers of the American force and an overestimation of British strength by the Americans, the outcome of the battle was a victory for the British, and a turning point in the defence of Upper Canada.

 Background

 On 27 May, the Americans had won the Battle of Fort George, forcing the British defenders of Fort George into a hasty retreat.
 The British commander, Brigadier General John Vincent, gathered in all his outposts along the Niagara River, disbanded the militia contingents in his force and retreated to Burlington Heights (at the west end of Burlington Bay), with about 1,600 men in total.
 The Americans under the overall leadership of General Henry Dearborn, who was elderly and ill, were slow to pursue.
 A brigade under Brigadier General William H. Winder first followed up Vincent, but Winder decided that Vincent's forces were too strong to engage, and halted at the Forty Mile Creek.
 Another brigade joined him, commanded by Brigadier General John Chandler, who was the senior, and took overall command.
 Their combined force, numbering 3,400, advanced to Stoney Creek, where they encamped on 5 June.
-The two generals set up their headquarters at the Gage Farm, confident of intelligence about the defensive layout of Burlington Heights provided by a former member of the British Indian Department Aaron Stevens.
-Stevens would be captured 5 months later at the Battle of Nanticoke Creek and would be one of eight traitors hanged after the Ancaster Bloody Assize.
+The two generals set up their headquarters at the Gage Farm, confident of intelligence about the defensive layout of Burlington Heights provided by Aaron Stevens, a former member of the British Indian Department.
+Stevens would be captured five months later at the Battle of Nanticoke Creek and would be one of eight traitors hanged after the Ancaster Bloody Assize.

 Vincent sent his deputy assistant adjutant general, Lieutenant Colonel John Harvey, to reconnoitre the American position.
 Harvey recommended a night attack, reporting that "the enemy's guards were few and negligent; his line of encampment was long and broken; his artillery was feebly supported; several of his corps were placed too far to the rear to aid in repelling a blow which might be rapidly struck in front".
 The American dispositions described by Harvey account for the statement in the post-battle report of the U.S. Assistant Adjutant-General that only 1,328 American troops were engaged against the British, out of Chandler's total force of 3,400.
 A British column of five companies from the 1/8th (King's) Regiment of Foot and the main body of the 49th Regiment of Foot, about 700 men in all, was formed.
 Out of the 700 soldiers fighting on the British side, 14 were Canadian locals and the remainder were British regulars.
 Although Vincent accompanied the column, he placed Harvey in command.